METAMORPHOSIS

 WHAT IS METAMORPHOSIS

-Metamorphosis is defined as the series of gradual changes of formed and shape of an insect from the fertilized egg (immature stage) to adult (mature stage of adulthood).
+Metamorphosis is defined as the series of gradual changes of formed and shape of an insect from the fertilized egg (immature stage) to the adult (mature stage of adulthood).

 TYPES OF METAMORPHOSIS